Štvanice Stadium: Early days

 The next important date for the Stadium was 11 February 1955.
 The first televised hockey match was broadcast on this day.

 Decline of Štvanice Arena

 In 1961 a new arena at the fairground became home to HC Sparta Prague, although they continued to play there occasionally when booking conflicts arose.
-Subsequently, the rink at Štvanice started to grow old and waste away, and the stadium was only used by regional ice hockey clubs such as HC APeX Praha and for public skating.
+Subsequently, the rink at Štvanice started to grow old and waste away, and the stadium was only used by regional ice hockey clubs and for public skating.
 After several years the stadium had to be closed due to poor repair.
-As late as 1998, civil association APeX CLUB carried out repairs and Štvanice stadium was reopened.
 In 2000 Štvanice Arena was proclaimed a national cultural monument and was protected by the state.

 In the 2002 European floods, a big part of the stadium was damaged.
-Thanks to APeX CLUB it was reopened in October 2002.
+It was reopened in October 2002.

 In 2008 the city denounced the contract to tenants due to not meeting contractual obligations to care.
 According to the report there was the danger of a structural collapse. Štvanice Stadium was finally demolished in May 2011.